Manic Pixie Dream Girl

 Katharine Hepburn's role as Susan Vance in the 1938 screwball comedy film Bringing Up Baby has been described as an early example of the character.

-A Manic Pixie Dream Girl (MPDG) is a stock character type in fiction, usually depicted as a young woman with eccentric personality quirks who serves as the romantic interest for a male protagonist.
-The term was coined by film critic Nathan Rabin after observing Kirsten Dunst's character in Elizabethtown (2005).
+A Manic Pixie Dream Girl (MPDG) is a stock character in fiction: a young woman with eccentric personality quirks who serves as the romantic interest for an everyman protagonist.
+The term was coined in 2007 by the American film critic Nathan Rabin after observing Kirsten Dunst's character in Elizabethtown (2005).
 Rabin criticized the type as one-dimensional, existing only to provide emotional support to the protagonist, or to teach him important life lessons, while receiving nothing in return.
 The term has since entered the general vernacular.

 Origin

-Film critic Nathan Rabin coined the term in 2007 in his review of the 2005 film Elizabethtown for The A.V.
+The American film critic Nathan Rabin coined the term in 2007 in his review of the 2005 film Elizabethtown for The A.V.
 Club.
 In discussing Kirsten Dunst's character, he said "Dunst embodies a character type I like to call The Manic Pixie Dream Girl", a character who "exists solely in the fevered imaginations of sensitive writer-directors to teach broodingly soulful young men to embrace life and its infinite mysteries and adventures."
 Rabin also names Natalie Portman's character in Garden State as another prime example of the MPDG.